shubhamd99/react-hotel-booking-app/README.md

+## Hotel Booking App
-## Hotel Booking App build with React JS with Context for state management and typescript for static type checking
+Hotel Booking App build with React JS with Context for state management and typescript for static type checking